icon

 1. Chuck Short Ribs

 Chuck Short Ribs are similar to the previously mentioned plate short ribs (beef short ribs).
-While the chuck short rib is still very meaty, they do have a slightly smaller bone.
+While the chuck short rib is still very meaty, they does have a slightly smaller bone.
 Since this cut is a little bit smaller than the plate short rib (beef short rib), it can be more commonly found in supermarkets.
 These ribs have a rectangular mass of meat on top of the bone and can sometimes be cut so that the meat is taken from the bone and cut into smaller sections or strips.

 1. Back Ribs

 Back ribs are very different from the 2 previously mentioned cuts.
 The way back ribs differ from beef short ribs or chuck short ribs is that they come from a totally different part of the cow.
 Back ribs, you guessed it, come from much higher on the back of the cow.
 This cut is essentially the ribs that you would find on a prime rib roast.
 Now, prime rib is a relatively expensive cut of meat, so it isn’t much of a surprise that butchers try to keep as much of the meat on the roast as possible.
-This means that it’s common to find beef back ribs with less meat on the bones.
-The meat on this cut will be mostly found between the bones because butchers’ attempts to save the size of prime rib roasts.
-So typically, plate and chuck ribs will have more meat than beef back ribs.

-So, there you have it, your break down of the best beef ribs being added to BBQ menus everywhere.
-You can watch this video of Roland Dickey Jr and Chef Phil break down Beef ribs and Short Ribs as well.
 Feel free to explore our YouTube channel for more pro tips and insight into the smoking and grilling community.
 We hope that you enjoy the Barbecue at Home recipes for the various types of ribs enough to share some of your mouthwatering pictures with us.
-Follow us on Instagram or Facebook and tag us in some of your photos! #athomepitmaster
+Follow us on Instagram or Facebook and tag us in some of your photos!

 Older Post